KevinChang0618/Analyze-US-lawenforcement-assuilted-data/README.md

 4. What does our dashboard show?

-First tab:
+First tab: Relation between Crime numbers and Year in different states.
-Second tab:
-Third tab:
-Fourth tabl:
+Second tab: Relation between Crime numbers and Times for different states comparing to the whole US.
+Third tab: Use T.test to prove that the crime numbers have discrepancy between daytime and nighttime in different states.
+Fourth tab: Relation between weaponkind and officer injury numbers for each year in different states.
+Fifth tab: The map to show lawenforcement assulated in each years.